 What Makes The PlayStation 4 Stand Out?

-Like other current generation consoles, to play online you’ll need to sign up to a service — PlayStation Plus.
-Along with online access this gets you a bunch of free games every month and regular discounts on digital games in the PlayStation Store.
+Like other current-generation consoles, to play online you’ll need to sign up to their service — PlayStation Plus.
+Along with online access, this gets you a couple of free games every month and regular discounts on digital games in the PlayStation Store.